What do you want to find out about today?

 If you are an adult, NICE says you should have a review at least once a year if any of these things apply:

-• You have drug-resistant epilepsy (meaning you have tried 2 or more epilepsy medicines and are still having seizures)
+- You have drug-resistant epilepsy.
+This means you have tried 2 or more epilepsy medicines and are still having seizures

 If you are still having seizures, NICE also says you should be offered an appointment with an epilepsy specialist nurse at least twice a year, and after any visits to A&E.

 Even if none of these things apply to you, you can still ask for a review of your epilepsy if you have any concerns.
-Examples of times you might ask for a review include if you:
+You might ask for a review if you:

 Referral to specialist epilepsy services